 At the Audio HAL level, the device type

 provides a generic output device for use in vehicle audio systems.
-The BUS
+The bus

 device supports addressable ports (where each port is the end point for a

-physical stream) and is expected to be the only supported output device type
+physical stream) and is expected to be the only supported output device type in

 When capturing audio, the Audio HAL receives an